jlamsens/opensysadmins/docs/howtos/password-recovery-cisco2960/index.md

     ```

 === "Problem2"
-    No access to privileged exec mode.
+    Access to the console, but no access to privileged exec mode.

     ``` title='' hl_lines="0"
     Switch>enable